QylinFly/role-permission/README.md

 ## Security

-If you discover any security related issues, please email [freek@spatie.be](mailto:freek@spatie.be) instead of using the issue tracker.
+If you discover any security related issues, please email [freek@Qylinfly.be](mailto:freek@Qylinfly.be) instead of using the issue tracker.

 ## Credits